rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _I Hope They Serve Beer in Hell_ by Tucker Max
 -   _Sloppy Seconds_ by Tucker Max
 -   _Hilarity Ensues_ by Tucker Max
+-   _Flash Boys: A Wall Street Revolt_ by Michael Lewis
 -   _When Breath Becomes Air_ by Paul Kalanithi
 -   _Better: A Surgeon’s Notes on Performance_ by Atul Gawande
 -   _Being Mortal_ by Atul Gawande